Table of Contents

 Rice is the key ingredient in hakozushi, therefore, meticulous preparation is needed.
 Sushi rice is Japanese short grain rice with rice wine vinegar.
 Do not get confused when supermarkets say their rice is ‘Sushi rice’ as it will not have any vinegar added.

-The kanji for sushi actually means ‘sour flavour’, hence the use of vinegar.
+The kanji for sushi actually means ‘sour flavor’, hence the use of vinegar.
 In Japan, people used to conserve fish by wrapping it in fermented rice.
 This was then thrown away once the fish was consumed.
 However, to reduce waste, vinegar was added to the rice, which could then be consumed.
 The vinegar seasoned the rice as well as balancing with the meatiness of the fish.
 Although we have refrigerators to help with preserving ingredients, vinegar has never been lost in sushi rice.
 The umami and punch it gives to the sushi is the perfect match.

 3 rice cups of rice